PetCaseFinder

 Plain-English summary

-A 7-year-old warmblood mare was taken to a veterinary clinic because she had a problem with her breathing.
-The vets found that she had a rare type of tumor in her right lung called a pulmonary granular cell tumor, which tends to grow locally but doesn't usually spread to other parts of the body.
-To treat her, the entire right lung was surgically removed to get rid of the tumor completely.
-After the surgery, the mare recovered well and is managing to live with just one lung.
-This case is notable because it's the first time this type of tumor has been treated with complete lung removal in a horse.
+A 7-year-old warmblood mare was brought in for breathing problems and was diagnosed with a rare lung tumor called a pulmonary granular cell tumor.
+To treat it, the veterinarians removed her entire right lung to ensure all of the tumor was taken out.
+Remarkably, she recovered well and is able to function with just one lung, showing minimal difficulties.
+This case is notable as it's the first time this type of tumor has been treated with complete lung removal in a horse.

 Abstract